spencermwoo/Cracking/KeePass/README.md

 * Iterations
 ```$keepass$*2*13056*222*8566bee050e1a69bd90044013c36a76ed0cda2e85133c2f0ea95018cf97a5982*e1bbc858fc6ad4d726e778e1db6dfb6d84143f96be51f387ba89610c4c1cefe7*7ceed46e2420ec4c68a1d6cc8bb872ec*7bc6c7a6398e3d7ad472fc9afedb58578ccf04d9e7d03eda3d20a9d02e1932a2*fbbf4725cf5bc99b928ad2cbddef00d4a20ef4a73bf56ba5a68ba31047ed440b```

 We note that the third parameter (asterisk-delimited) has changed and seems to relate to the hash iterations.
-This is confirmed when we view the code and see that the third parameter output is [transformRounds](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py#L114).
+We confirm this by looking at the code and indeed the third parameter is [transformRounds](https://github.com/spencermwoo/Cracking/blob/master/KeePass/test/keepass2john.py#L114).
 We conjecture that this transform rounds should be our ```17052416``` value from using the 1 Second Delay and our basic crack worked because ```60000``` is the default transformRounds.

 We test this hypothesis by manually replacing the transformRounds value with our expected value in our hash file.